baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 # Step 10: Boot Without Starting X Window - DONE
-The Raspberry Pi's Jessie image is configured to automatically bring up the X Window graphics system an the supporting GUI.
+The Raspberry Pi's Jessie image is configured to automatically bring up the X Window graphics system and the supporting GUI.
 Generally, your not going to be using an RPi to support GUI's for users.
 You should turn off X Windows and save yourself some CPU cycles.